CURENT2/dime1/README.md

 page.
 Note that pymatbridge is developed with pyzmq 14.0.0 and older versions might not be supported.
 If you have an old version of pyzmq, please update it.

+### Future work
+Adding the notion of channels.
+Case in point: Adding an event channel that sends events of the network and is separate from the normal data queue.

 [1]: https://pypi.python.org/pypi/pymatbridge